The Evolution of NHL Goalie Masks: From Jacques Plante to Modern Birdcage Style

 How Goalie Masks Are Made

-The Jacques Plante mask was constructed of fiberglass cloth and polyester resin; it was a primitive mask that offered minimal protection.
-Today’s goalie facemasks have come a long way in both style and personal protection.
+Jacques Plantes’ mask was constructed of fiberglass cloth and polyester resin; it was a primitive mask that offered minimal protection.
+Today’s goalie facemasks have come a long way in style and personal safety.
 Later improvisations in mask design were to follow; Detroit Red Wings trainer Lefty Wilson tinkered with mask technology by incorporating a lighter version with a slit mouth design and larger eye openings to increase ventilation.
-Famed mask maker Ernie Higgins left his job as a plumbing superintendent at the age of 54 to pursue the art of making goalie masks.
+Famed mask maker Ernie Higgins left his job as a plumbing superintendent at 54 to pursue his passion of making goalie masks.

 Gerry Cheevers

-The Higgins style of masks was quite popular during the 1970s.
+The Higgins mask style was quite popular during the 1970s.
 Higgins made goaltender masks for Boston Bruins goaltenders Gerry Cheevers and Ed Johnston.

-Greg Harrison is the creator of some of the most iconic goalie masks ever made.
+Greg Harrison created some of hockeys’ most iconic goalie masks ever made.
 He has made masks for Bob Essensa, Denis Herron, Felix Potvin, and Team Canada (1977).

-Some Of The Most Iconic Goalie Face Shields of All-Time.
+Some Of hockeys’ Most Iconic Goalie Face Shields of All-Time.
+The Evolution of NHL Goalie Masks: From Jacques Plante to Modern Birdcage Style

 Birdcage Style

 Today’s modern Goalie face shields have been entirely replaced with the birdcage style.
 Goalie face coverings have become an art form and an expression as much as they were intended to be for protection.
-What was once considered cowardice to wear one by the previous generations’ macho culture has long since become unthinkable to step on the ice without one.
-When Jacques Plante was asked about why he wanted to wear a face mask on the ice, his reply was, “Would you jump out of an airplane without a parachute?”.
+What was once considered cowardice to wear one by previous generations’ macho culture has long since become unthinkable to step on the ice without one.
+When Jacques Plante was asked why he wanted to wear a face mask on the ice, he replied, “Would you jump out of an airplane without a parachute?”.

 Larry Kwong (First Player To Break The NHL Color Barrier) (tedtalkshockey.com)